TRAVEL & WINE EXPERIENCES AROUND THE WORLD

 Photo from Facebook/embassyrestaurantsiemreap

-Mama Shop
+Mama Shop.

 Mama Shop | Making pasta from scratch isn't easy but with resources from Cambodia, Simone makes soulful mama recipes, keeping the Italian traditional alive in Siem Reap.
 Also featuring a good collection of Italian wines from Sangiovese to Falanghina.